syncfusion-content/winui-docs/winui/Masked-TextBox/Culture.md

 ---
 layout: post
-title: Culture in WinUI MaskedTextBox control | Syncfusion
+title: Culture in WinUI Masked TextBox control | Syncfusion
-description: Learn all about how to set the different culture support for currency symbols, date, time, decimal, and group separators in the MaskedTextBox control.
+description: Learn all about how to set the different culture support for currency symbols, date, time, decimal, and group separators in the Masked TextBox control.
 platform: WinUI
 control: SfMaskedTextBox
 documentation: ug